-- 6.3.
-That the practice of equity requires the dedication of material support to reduce intersectional barriers for marginalized groups who may benefit from targeted resources. - 6.4.
+- 6.4.
 That groups that have been historically and culturally disadvantaged are subject to systematic marginalization and oppression, and condemns harassment or discrimination based on but not limited to: gender identity, gender expression, age, race, ethnic or national origin, religion, sexuality, sexual orientation, ability, language, size, or social class. - 6.5.
 That programs or activities whose purpose it is to improve the conditions of, or provide safer spaces for groups that have been historically and culturally disadvantaged are not deemed discriminatory or oppressive by advocating for specific resources, conditions and spaces to address the social and systemic barriers they face. - 6.6.
 That individuals may experience interconnected systems of oppression differently, in varying configurations and degrees of intensity.
 This recognizes the larger structures of oppression that form and work in conjunction with each other to produce "certain identities."
 1 - 6.7.
 That Civil rights movements over the last 450 years have shown the impact of universities and students on progress in equity issues.
 From the struggles for women's rights to francophone rights to queer rights; the SSMU and its members have played an active part in the struggle for fair treatment and personal sovereignty.
 Much of the SSMU's commitment to equity comes from the responsibility of university organizations to create safe havens from the rest of society, where marginalized persons can come together and create communities where they are supported in combating systemic oppression.